Ludmila Christeseva: Crafts that unite, heal, and last

+Artten Foundation

-In 2023, L.Christeseva founded Artten Foundation in order to empower women and children globally through culture and education.
+In 2023, Christeseva founded the Artten Foundation to empower women and children globally through culture and education.

 One of the initiatives, Yellow & Blue: All of Sweden Weaves (Gul&Blå: hela Sverige flätar), has brought together more than 8,000 participants to weave the Swedish flag from textile strips bearing messages of peace.
 The artwork marks 100 year anniversary of Stockholm City Hall, which was celebrated in 2023.
 The production of the artwork and its public presentations have taken place in different Swedish cities including Stockholm, Visby, and Gothenburg and important political events including Järva week (Järvaveckan) and Almedalen Week.

+Since 2025, Christeseva has focused on Roses of Ties, initiated by Ukrainian women who transformed their partners’ and sons’ ties into rose brooches worn close to the heart.

+Belarusian opposition

+Christeseva worked on the animated documentary My Apple Tree Behind Bars, which explores "the experiences of Belarusians living in exile and..the injustices of the Lukashenko regime".
+Another of her projects, "The Best Apple Pie Recipes from Political Prisoners", works to compile "recipes and stories from Belarusian political prisoners".

+On May 25–26, 2025, Ludmila Christeseva was invited to participate in the Women’s Political Leadership Academy as part of the democratic movement led by Sviatlana Tsikhanouskaya in Warsaw.

+Awards and recognition

 Ludmila Christeseva won Impact of the Year by IHM Impact Awards and has been nominated for Nelson Mandela Prize 2023, 2024, and 2025 by Stockholm Municipality.
 In 2024 and 2025, she was also nominated for the Tällberg-SNF-Eliasson Global Leadership Prize.

-In 2024, she joined the Swedish Institute’s Leadership Program.
+In 2024, She participated in the Swedish Institute’s Leadership Program and presented, at the program’s final event, a collaborative project with Belarusian artist Liliya Busarava titled My Apple Tree Behind Bars.

-On May 25–26, 2025, Ludmila Christeseva was invited to participate in the Women’s Political Leadership Academy as part of the democratic movement led by Sviatlana Tsikhanouskaya in Warsaw.
+Personal life

+Christeseva has children with a former partner, who is Russian.